petport/daily-utils/README.md

-## Personal repo on dotnet utils.
+## Personal repo on stuff I use while doing things on my daily work.
 This serves mostly as a personal reference.

 Check the dotnet versions installed on a system